 - Geert Jan Groeneveld, Chief Scientific Officer/Chief Medical Officer

-The Management Team is formed by senior staff of the company.
-The Management Team Members are collectively and individually responsible for the daily management (of a part) of the organization delegated to them by the Management Board.
+The Executive Board is supported by a Management Team that is comprised of senior staff of the company.
+The members of the Management Team are collectively and individually responsible for the daily management (of a part) of the organization delegated to them by the Executive Board.

-The Management Team is chaired by the Management Board and current members are:
+The Management Team is chaired by the Executive Board and current members are:

 - Gabriel Jacobs, Research Director